|Pilot 2nd Lt Carl F. Carpenter, O-742680

 Postwar, US Army AGRS recovered five sets of remains were recovered from a

-banana groove near thre crash site where they were buried by the Japanese or locals.
+banana groove near the crash site where they were buried by local people or Japanese forces.
 On May 17, 1946, these remains were transported aboard C-47 43-48308 on a flight from Rangoon to Calcutta and crashed.

 The eight members of the crew who died aboard the bomber were officially declared dead on the day of the mission.
 All are memorialized on the tablets of the missing at Manila American Cemetery.